Primordialwater/Primordialwater/README.md

 People who justify, participate in, encourage, or tolerate harassment.

-People who mistreat others based on rumors, or based on things that hold no proof (assumptions).
+People who mistreat others based on rumors, or based on things that hold no proof.

 People who encourage self harming behaviors.